 Cloud seeding technology

 Clouds need tiny drops of water or ice called nuclei to produce rain.
 Weather modification involves using airplanes and ground-based guns to spray particles into clouds to create more nuclei, which increase humidity and encourage water to fall as snow and rain.
 Typically, authorities use silver iodide, dry ice, or other materials.
 Cloud seeding was first used in the 1940s and became popular in the United States in the 1960s, primarily to create snow.
-It cannot produce rain on clear days; the particles must be fired into storm clouds that already have moisture in order for the water to fall.
+It cannot produce rain on clear days; the particles must be shot into storm clouds that already have moisture in them to make the water fall.

 Scientists, however, don’t know exactly how effective cloud seeding is.
 The method seems plausible in theory, but the results are so small that researchers can’t agree on whether cloud seeding actually works.
 The forces in the atmosphere are so vast and turbulent that cloud seeding is “too small on a scale to make a difference,” Maue says.